Vigneshnayakk/Hackerrank/README.md

 # Hackerrank
 My submissions to Hackerrank questions.

-To get the questions:
+To get the questions
-Type "filename hackerrank" in google
+type "filename hackerrank" in google
 (example: Bon appetit hackerrank).